 Which? have carried out research that confirms a washing machine wouldn’t show any signs of limescale build up capable of damaging a washing machine’s heating element for at least 3 years.

 In September 2011 Which also published an article in their magazine entitled, “Calgon’s own research matches Which? findings” where they reported that Calgon themselves have found it takes at least 3 years to show signs of significant limescale damage, by which time you would have spent £170 on Calgon (2011 prices).
-I think it’s safe to assume this is in hard water areas, so moderate or soft water areas would presumably never show any signs of breakdown due to limescale or the washer would be long since scrapped before it happened in most cases.
+I think it’s safe to assume this is in hard water areas, so soft water areas would presumably never show any signs of breakdown due to limescale or the washer would be long since scrapped before it happened in most cases.